JialinXin/wps-function-poc/README.md

 }
 ```

-To send multiple messages, customer need to work with generic `WebPubSubData` and send multiple tasks in order.
+To send multiple messages, customer need to work with generic `WebPubSubEvent` and do multiple tasks in order.

 ```cs
 [FunctionName("message")]